When it’s time to do your schoolwork, do you suddenly come up with all kinds of reasons for why you’ll do it later?

 Instead, approach your teacher outside of class and clarify your doubts.
 Your teacher will likely be happy to go over the material with you.

 If that isn’t effective, you can use online resources like Khan Academy to learn the material.

 Did any of these 30 excuses sound familiar to you?

 Are there any excuses on this list that you need to stop making today?

-If so, choose to stop making excuses, and instead take full responsibility for your education and your life.
+If so, choose to stop making them (as well as any other excuses related to not doing your homework), and instead take full responsibility for your education and your life.

 Inspired by this book (which I read several years ago), I’ve made it my life goal to live with no complaints, no excuses, and no regrets.

 It’s a journey that I hope you’ll join me on – it’s been challenging but meaningful so far.